polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ![The App Store Connect dashboard page with an arrow pointing to the Users and Access section.](/assets/posts/fastlane-appstore-connect-api-and-github-actions/users-and-access.webp)
 3. Select the Keys (1) menu and click the '+' button (2) to create a new key.
 ![The Users and Access section in App Store Connect with numbers focusing on the two items to click.
 Number 1 is the Keys menu and number two is the plus button to create a new key.](/assets/posts/fastlane-appstore-connect-api-and-github-actions/keys-and-plus.webp)
 4. Give it a name and a role and click the 'Generate' button.
-Keys are treated in the same way as users, make sure [you give the key a role with just enough permissions for the tasks it is going to perform](https://developer.apple.com/support/roles/).
+Make sure [you give the key a role with just enough permissions for the tasks it is going to perform](https://developer.apple.com/support/roles/).
 ![The popup in App Store Connect where a key with a given name and role can be created.](/assets/posts/fastlane-appstore-connect-api-and-github-actions/generate.webp)
 5. The new key will now appear in the list.
 Click the 'Download API Key' button and hold on to it until the next section.
 ![A list entry showing the new key with an arrow pointing to the 'Download API Key' button which needs to be pressed to download the key file](/assets/posts/fastlane-appstore-connect-api-and-github-actions/download.webp)
 > It is important to be aware that an API key can **only be downloaded once**.
-6. Copy the key id from the list entry in step 5 and your account's issuer id.
-Fastlane needs to know both these values to validate the ASC API key.
+6. Copy the key id and your account's issuer id.
+Fastlane needs to know both these values to validate the App Store Connect API key.
 ![App Store Connect's keys page with arrows pointing to the two fields that need to be copied: the key's id and the account's issuer id](/assets/posts/fastlane-appstore-connect-api-and-github-actions/values.webp)

 ## Storing the ASC API key
-I find that the best place to store the new ASC API key is in the CI provider's secrets section.
+I find that the best place to store the new App Store Connect API key is in the CI provider's secrets section.
 In this article, I'll show you how to store and use this key in Github Actions but this approach should be very similar across different providers.

 ### Creating an action secret
 First, let's see how we can create a secret and make it available to a Github Actions workflow: